KrzysztofNazar01/OOP-game-in-Java-using-Swing/README.md

-# OOP board game in Java using Swing
+# Virtual world - board game in Java using Swing

 ## Description
 This project was created as a part of “*Object Oriented Programming Bascis*” classes on Gdańsk University of Technology.
 A board game was implemented using Java programming language and Swing library to create the game interface.